robped/wordpy/README.md

 # WORDPY - worlde in your terminal
-Clone of the famous Wordle game.
+Clone of the famous game.

+# How to Use
 To play just run:
 ```
 python wordle.py
 ```